A. J. Croce: Career

-Croce's first paying gig was at the age of 12, when he was paid $20 to perform 25–30 minutes of cover versions at a bar mitzvah party.
+Croce's first paying gig was at age 12, when he was paid $20 to perform 25–30 minutes of cover versions at a bat mitzvah party.
 Croce played music for a living from the age of 15.
-By the age of 16, Croce was performing regularly at San Diego nightclubs as a sideman and band leader.
+By the age of 16, he was performing regularly at San Diego nightclubs as a sideman and band leader.

-When he was 17, while staying at the house of Arlo Guthrie, he met Mae Boren Axton, who invited him to Nashville to record with Jack Clement.
+When Croce was 17, while staying at the house of Arlo Guthrie, he met Mae Boren Axton, who invited him to Nashville to record with Jack Clement.

 Ron Goldstein and Peter Baumann of Private Music signed Croce to his first recording contract, at age 19.
-He recorded two albums for Private Music: his self-titled debut, A. J. Croce, produced by T-Bone Burnett and John Simon; and That's Me in the Bar, produced by Jim Keltner, and featuring Ry Cooder and David Hidalgo.
+He recorded two albums for Private Music: his self-titled debut, A.J.
+Croce, produced by T-Bone Burnett and John Simon; and That's Me in the Bar, produced by Jim Keltner, and featuring Ry Cooder and David Hidalgo.

 Croce's third album, Fit to Serve, was recorded in 1998 in Memphis and produced by Jim Gaines, who produced Van Morrison, Carlos Santana, and the Steve Miller Band.

 Songs on Transit, released in 2000, were compared to the works of The Beatles, Elvis Costello, and The Posies.

 In 2003, Croce launched his own record label, Seedling Records.

 Croce's next three albums were self-produced.
-Adrian James Croce, Croce's only pop-oriented album won Best Pop album at the 2004 San Diego Music Awards.
-His 2006 album, Cantos, on his own label, Seedling Records, features Ben Harper.
-In 2009, his album Cage of Muses was released on Seedling, garnering a 4-star review from Rolling Stone.
+Adrian James Croce, his only pop-oriented album, won Best Pop album at the 2004 San Diego Music Awards.
+Croce's 2006 album, Cantos, on his own label, Seedling Records, features Ben Harper.
+In 2009, Croce's album Cage of Muses was released on Seedling, garnering a 4-star review from Rolling Stone.

-In 2012, he publicly performed an entire set of his father's songs for the first time.
+In 2012, Croce publicly performed an entire set of his father's songs for the first time.

 In 2013, Croce signed with Compass Records and released Twelve Tales.
 He recorded two songs with each of six producers in five U.S. cities over 12 months, releasing one song per month exclusively on iTunes in 2013.
 The full album was released in 2014.
 The album's producers were Jack Clement, Allen Toussaint, Mitchell Froom, Kevin Killen, Tony Berg, and Greg Cohen.
 Croce co-wrote a few of the songs on Twelve Tales, including one song with Leon Russell.

 In 2014, Croce spoke at TEDxLaJolla, an independently produced TED.

-His 2017 album, Just Like Medicine, according to ABC News, "sounds like it was crafted with the influence of greats like Van Morrison, Bob Dylan and Elvis Costello in mind".
+Croce's 2017 album, Just Like Medicine, according to ABC News, "sounds like it was crafted with the influence of greats like Van Morrison, Bob Dylan and Elvis Costello in mind".

 Personal life

 Croce lives in East Nashville, Tennessee.
-In 2018, his wife, Marlo Gordon Croce, died of a rare and sudden heart virus while he was in the midst of his own health scare.
-A.J. was left a single father to two children.
+His wife, Marlo Gordon Croce, died in 2018, leaving him a single father to their two children.
+In interviews, Croce reported that she died of a "rare illness," and "rare and sudden heart virus," while his mother shared on social media that Marlo had died by suicide.